Software Developer Skill Assessment: How to Hire the Best Software Engineer for Your Organization

 • Microsoft ASP.NET MVC

-An effective software developer understands the programming principles underpinning basic control structures and Boolean algebra.
-They can apply object-oriented programming (OOP), functional programming, and declarative and imperative programming techniques.
+A qualified software developer understands the programming principles underpinning basic control structures and Boolean algebra.
+They apply object-oriented programming (OOP), functional programming, and declarative and imperative programming techniques as needed.

 Essential data structures round out system organization.
-Can the developer handle...
+Ensure developers understand the following:

 Critical Thinking and Problem-Solving Skills

 There’s more to creating a software product than typing code.
-A developer needs skills in inductive and deductive reasoning, process analysis, and project management.
-A successful software engineer knows how to look for solutions.
+A developer needs inductive and deductive reasoning skills, process analysis, and project management.
+A successful software engineer knows how to create solutions based on challenges in the testing and debugging phases.

-Delve into the candidate’s methods of thinking to find out if they have:
+Delve into the candidate’s development methodologies to find out if they have:

-• The ability to break down huge, multifaceted goals into smaller ones
+• The ability to break down large, multifaceted goals into smaller ones

 • Parallel thinking skills to handle multiple complex issues simultaneously

-• Mastery of existing tools to create a solution to problems instead of reinventing the wheel or demanding an expensive tool you don’t have
+• Mastery of existing productivity tools to create a solution

-Like scientists, software developers should apply the scientific method to defining and resolving problems.
-When chasing down an answer, they should have good research skills and ask the “five whys”.
-Lateral thinking, abstraction, and creativity are all elements of software development that enhance any product.
+Software developers should apply the scientific method to defining and resolving problems.
+When developing an answer, they should use these research skills and perform root cause analysis — additionally, lateral thinking, abstraction, and creativity enhance any product.

 Databases, Versioning, and Data Management

-A software developer doesn't work in a vacuum.
-They need to know how to apply MySQL, PostgreSQL, or other database management systems (DBMS) that are important to you.
-Also, they should follow the basic requirements for properly backing up, securing, and managing a database.
+Developers need to know how to apply MySQL, PostgreSQL, or other important database management systems (DBMS) to an organization.
+In addition, they should follow the basic requirements for properly backing up, securing, and managing a database.

 Versioning is critical to source code management.
 The entire team relies on a logical structure.
-Everyone needs to follow the rules.
-Does the candidate understand the importance of versioning?
-Can they commit to best practices for micro commits, atomic commits, and descriptions?
+Assess the candidate to ensure they understand the importance of versioning and if they commit to best practices for micro commits, atomic commits, and descriptions.

-Talk to them about short-lived feature branches, trunk-base development, and dependency management.
-Do they have experience with specific package managers?
-Do they know the risks of dependency problems?
+Talk to them about short-lived feature branches, trunk-based development, and dependency management.
+Experience with specific package managers and the risks of dependency problems also contribute to a greater understanding of database management.

-Clean code is crucial for efficient software development and maintenance.
-The developer must acknowledge that naming is critical for code readability.
+The developer must also acknowledge that naming is critical for code readability.
+Consider the following questions when determining code cleanliness:

 • How do they approach naming files, classes, variables, attributes, functions, and methods?